sunnysingh/resrc.dev/README.md

 1. Install dependencies: `npm install`
 2. Copy env: `cp example.env .env` (set API keys in `.env`)
 3. Launch server: `npm start`

+Some functionality such as serverless functions require a Netlify environment.
+You can set it up by doing:

+1. Log in `npm run netlify:login`
+2. Launch server: `npm run netlify:dev`